LDH estimates that the proportion of Omicron cases in Louisiana is over 84%. - ExBulletin

 LDH estimates that the proportion of Omicron cases in Louisiana is over 84%.

-Baton Rouge, Louisiana-The Louisiana Department of Health (LDH) estimates that the proportion of Omicron cases in the state during the week ending December 18 is 84.6%.
+The Louisiana Department of Health (LDH) estimates that the proportion of Omicron cases in Louisiana is 84.6% in the week ending December 18, 2021.

 Centers for Disease Control and Prevention The (CDC) estimates that HHS Region 6 (including Arkansas, Louisiana, New Mexico, Oklahoma, and Texas) has an Omicron percentage of 92.1%.
 In addition, the CDC estimates that Omicron accounts for 73.2% of all cases nationwide.